-- \All graduate students must take this course during orientation in their first semester; however, students will not receive a credit hour or be charged for the course. - \\The student may take Theology of Worship, ensembles, or additional courses from the concentration area based on approval by the student's academic advisor. - \\\Among the 4 hours of required ensemble electives, 2 of these hours must be Seminary Chorus (MUEN5107).
+- M Indicates course is also available in a mentoring format. - All graduate students must take this course during orientation in their first semester; however, students will not receive a credit hour or be charged for the course. - The student may take ensembles or additional courses from the concentration area based on approval by the student's academic advisor. - Among the 4 hours of required ensemble electives, 2 of these hours must be $\it Seminary Chorus$ (MUEN5107).